-The intent behind the options appraisal process is to establish the applicability of the proposals being submitted by interested parties and to assess their suitability in the delivery of water resource management measures contained within our WRMP19.
+The intent behind the options appraisal process is to establish the applicability of the proposals being submitted by interested parties and to assess their suitability in the delivery of water resource management measures contained within our WRMP24.

-Upon approval of our final WRMP19, we invite organisations to submit expressions of interest to us, setting out potential solutions to the requirements of our plan.
+Upon approval of our final WRMP24, we invite organisations to submit expressions of interest to us, setting out potential solutions to the requirements of our plan.

-We want to consider innovative ways to deliver the measures contained within the plan, suitable alternatives to these, or new potential options for WRMP24, through the receipt of any expressions of interest (EoI) from third parties.
+We want to consider innovative ways to deliver the measures contained within the plan, suitable alternatives to these, or new potential options for WRMP29, through the receipt of any expressions of interest (EoI) from third parties.
 A summary of the information required in an EoI for supply-side solutions is provided in Appendix 1, and for demand-side solutions in Appendix 2.
-Any EoI is to be submitted to us, with any supporting documentation, by email to tenders@seswater.co.uk.
+Any EoI is to be submitted to us, with any supporting documentation, by email to procurement.support@seswater.co.uk.
 Any documentation submitted should be in PDF format.

 These forms will be used for the initial assessment and the options appraisal elements of our bid assessment framework.
+We will work with third parties to assist in the resolution of any data gaps that exist in their understanding of SES Water's needs in relation to any service.